olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 ## A dialogue

--- Since we use framework F, we should follow the idioms and design patterns present in that framework.
+-- Since we use framework F, we should follow the idioms and design patterns present in that framework.<br/>
 -- But F is really old.
-It's programmed in language P. I think we should apply design patterns that are more modern and has developed in language P since F was made.
+It's programmed in language P. I think we should apply design patterns that are more modern and has developed in language P since F was made.<br/>

--- But then we will have inconsistency in our code-base.
+-- But then we will have inconsistency in our code-base.<br/>
 -- Yes, but it's better to have good and bad code, than only bad code.
-This is the only way to improve the code incrementally.
+This is the only way to improve the code incrementally.<br/>
 -- I'm not sure.
-Won't that increase the barrier to entry for new developers and make the code harder to maintain longterm?
+Won't that increase the barrier to entry for new developers and make the code harder to read?<br/>
+-- It will be harder to read, but the modern parts will be eaiser to test and maintain.
+It's worth the trade-off, I think.<br/>
+-- What's wrong with the current way we test with F?<br/>
+-- The tests are too slow, which gives the developers a too long feedback loop when they program.<br/>

 Similar topics: Personality types.